norachams/reverse-proxy/README.md

 ## Introduction
-This is a take-home test for Cohere to build an HTTP Reverse Proxy with a functionality implementation.
-This is a Go-based application designed to act as an intermediary between client applications and origin servers.
-I included the middleware implementation of the global in-flight request limit functionality, which restricts the number of concurrent requests to the origin server.
-The proxy will ensure that it does not exceed the specified limit.
+This is a take-home test for Cohere, involving the development of an HTTP Reverse Proxy with specific functionality.
+It's a Go-based application designed to serve as an intermediary between client applications and origin servers.
+Included is the implementation of middleware to enforce a global in-flight request limit, which ensures that the proxy never exceeds the defined maximum number of concurrent requests to the origin server.
 ### What is a Reverse Proxy?
 An HTTP reverse proxy is a server that sits between client devices and backend web servers.
 It receives incoming requests from clients and forwards them to the appropriate backend server.
 Reverse proxies are essential for load balancing, caching, security, and optimizing web application performance.